 The Treasury is aptly named.
-Our Archive and Reading Room are a tangible, well-kept treasure trove of documentary heritage - family history books, jubilee books, area history books, manuscripts, photographs, letters, maps, historical society magazines, newspapers, genealogical books, gold mine information, records, and certificates – all relating to the (currently largely early colonisation) history of Te Tara o Te Ika a Māui (the jagged barb of Māui’s fish) which is the entire Coromandel Peninsula, Paeroa, Waikino, Ohinemuri, Te Aroha, Whangamata, Waihi, the Hauraki Plains and the communities between – an area rich in a history of early European pioneers of Aotearoa/New Zealand.
+Our Archive and Reading Room are a tangible, well-kept treasure trove of documentary heritage - family history books, jubilee books, area history books, manuscripts, photographs, letters, maps, historical society magazines, newspapers, genealogical books, gold mine information, records, and certificates – all relating to the (currently largely early colonisation) history of Te Tara o Te Ika a Māui (the jagged barb of Māui’s fish) which is the entire Coromandel Peninsula, Paeroa, Waikino, Ohinemuri, Te Aroha, Whangamata, Waihi, the Hauraki Plains and the communities between – an area rich in a history.

 From the moment The Treasury opened its doors, material donations to the collection have flooded in, completely overwhelming the small, volunteer-run operation.
 Over a ten-year period, a significant backlog of cataloguing developed.
 In mid-2021, The Treasury embarked on a major multi-year Collection Management Project – Towards the Future: Preserving the Past - supported by more than seven individual funders and a donation from a local philanthropist, to delve into the depths of the Archive, cataloguing its contents and digitising selected taonga/objects.

 While addressing the backlog, a policy of cataloguing collections as they arrive in has been arrived at.
 Therefore, some of the collections you can research at The Treasury are detailed on this site, while others will need to be accessed by our volunteers on your behalf.
 Similarly, books and journals held in our Reading Room are readily accessible physically by researchers, while, until items stored in the Archive are fully catalogued, accessing these items needs to be undertaken by The Treasury staff or volunteers.